IndieGoGo/strong_parameters/README.md

 # Indiegogo Modified Strong Parameters

 This is a modified version of the [Strong Parameters] gem.
-It differs from the original gem in these ways:

-* This one is not all or nothing.
-You `include ActionController::StrongParameters` explicitly in specific controllers.
-This allows you to have some controllers with strong parameters and others without.

-* Likewise, with standard strong parameters, the logging vs raise vs do nothing setting for unpermitted parameters effects all controllers.
+This version is intended to facilitate adoption of StrongParameters on large rails apps where it may be difficult to know all of the valid attributes for a particular controller and action.

+When you implement strong parameters as described below, unpermitted params are signaled via airbrake _and_not_ filtered.
+This allows your app to continue running without UnpermittedParameters exceptions.

+With standard strong parameters, the handling of unpermitted params is established for the entire app and can be either do nothing, log, or raise.

 This version allows you to be notified via [Airbrake] in some controllers while raising in others.
-To log, `include ActionController::AirbrakeUnpermittedParameters`.

 To enable Airbrake notifications rather than exceptions in a particular controller just `include